automl/CARP-S/docs/contributing/contributing-an-optimizer.md

 the trial.
 If your optimizer requires additional methods, you can implement them in your class.

-3. **Requirements file**: Create a requirements file under `container_recipes/optimizers/my_optimizer/my_optimizer_requirements.txt` and add the requirements for your optimizer.
+3. **Requirements file**: Create a requirements file and add the requirements for your optimizer.
+   The file structure must be `container_recipes/optimizers/<optimizer_container_id>/<optimizer_container_id>_requirements.txt`, so for example, `container_recipes/optimizers/my_optimizer/my_optimizer_requirements.txt`.
    Please specify exact versions of all requirements!
 This is very important for reproducibility.

 4. **Config files**: Add config files for the different optimizers under